 The U.S. Postal Service has no excuse, they knew of the doping accusations against Lance Armstrong and the team, yet they continued to sponsor the team until the letter carriers objected because they thought Lance Armstrong was being paid an inordinate salary.
 So greed outweighed common sense in the face of accumulating evidence that Lance Armstrong's most strident competitors were testing positive for performance enhancing drugs on and off the bike.
 The French government also spent two years conducting an investigation into the U.S. Postal Professional Cycling Team after traces of actovegin was found in some medical waste discarded by a team car and recovered by a French television station.
 This investigation was internationally known and commented upon by the press world wide and must have come to the attention of the U.S. Postal Service.
 Nevertheless, all of these warning signs were ignored and did not seem to serve as sufficient motivation for the U. S. Postal Service to drop the sponsorship of the team.

 Ad nauseum.
 Let this be a lesson to everyone.
 Government stay the hell out of cycling.
-Government loves to take money from the golden goose for as long as possible but when the goose runs out of golden eggs then it is time to fleece the golden feathers.
+Government loves to take money from the golden goose for as long as possible, but when the goose runs out of golden eggs, then it is time to fleece the golden feathers.
 Government loves to inflict suffering upon people who no longer produce as a bizarre form of social Darwinism; retirees or ex-cyclists with million dollar bank accounts who were unlucky enough not to be perceptive enough to offshore their money in tax shelters.
 A man works his heart out and government is not satisfied with the contribution made, government expects further sacrifices in the name of the unborn.
-Government is never satisfied with the pain that it inflicts upon others as a motivating factor; bums must be subjected to hunger and exposure in order to compel them to seek work or become self sufficient, food stamps must be withheld from needy families as an incentive to seek better jobs or to reproduce less (even though the food stamp program is the best small business subsidy ever invented; the corporate barons don't care where or how you eat as long as you show up ready to work; starving workers like starving students are non-productive and generate revolutions circa 1789) or for other mythological reasons, as long as the tyrants flourish.
+Government is never satisfied with the pain that it inflicts upon others as a motivating factor; bums must be subjected to hunger and exposure in order to compel them to seek work or become self sufficient, food stamps must be withheld from needy families as an incentive to seek better jobs or to reproduce less (even though the food stamp program is the best small business subsidy ever invented.)
+The corporate barons don't care where or how you eat as long as you show up ready to work.
+But, starving workers like starving students are non-productive and generate revolutions-circa 1789.
+Mythological propaganda, as long as tyrants flourish.